opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

-roles | The list of the node's roles. attributes | The node's attributes. os | Information about the OS, including name, version, architecture, refresh interval, and the number of available and allocated processors. process | Information about the current running process, including PID, refresh interval, and `mlockall` that specifies whether the process address space has been successfully locked in memory. jvm | Information about the JVM, including PID, version, memory information, garbage collector information, and arguments. thread_pool | Information about the thread pool. transport | Information about the transport address, including bound address, publish address, and profiles.
+roles | The list of the node's roles. attributes | The node's attributes. os | Information about the OS, including name, version, architecture, refresh interval, and the number of available and allocated processors. process | Information about the currently running process, including PID, refresh interval, and `mlockall`, which specifies whether the process address space has been successfully locked in memory. jvm | Information about the JVM, including PID, version, memory information, garbage collector information, and arguments. thread_pool | Information about the thread pool. transport | Information about the transport address, including bound address, publish address, and profiles.